securepeacock/community-threats/Egregor/README.md

 3. Upload the VFS files to your SCYTHE VFS in the following location: VFS:/shared/egregor
 4. Go to the Threat Catalog and select "Egregor"
 5. Click "Create Campaign from Threat"
+6. Name the Campaign
+7. Parameters: Replace unicorn.scythedemo.com with your SCYTHE instance IP address or FQDN.
-6. Add Execution Guardrails under "Restrict Campaign"
+8. Add Execution Guardrails under "Restrict Campaign"
-7. Launch the Campaign
+9. Launch the Campaign
-8. Execute via Rundll32.exe
+10. Execute via Rundll32.exe